 Everyday Flea Repellent

-Here’s my favorite everyday flea spray that’s lightly scented and very effective if you spray your dog each day when she goes outside.
+Here’s my favorite everyday flea treatment that’s lightly scented and very effective.
+Spray your dog each day when she goes outside.
 Pay special attention to the belly, tail, legs and ears.

 What you need:

 1 organic lemon

 1 sprig of garden sage (Salvia officinalis)

 Optional: 1 sprig of lavender

 How to make it:

 • Place the lemon, rosemary and sage in a large stainless steel or glass bowl